charto/classy-mst/README.md

 - `error TS2506: 'Type' is referenced directly or indirectly in its own base expression.`
 - `error TS7022: 'Type' implicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its own initializer.`

 Luckily interface types are lazier so they support recursive references.
-One working trick is then:
+First we can define the type with nice syntax, exactly as it should ideally work:

 ```TypeScript
 import { IObservableArray } from 'mobx';